Joletaxi19/thesis-desi-cmb-fli/docs/pipeline.md

 ![Field-Level Inference Architecture](figures/fli_architecture.png)

 *Figure: Complete field-level inference pipeline.
 The forward model (top) generates predictions from initial conditions δ_ini through N-body evolution (JAX-PM) to final density δ_final, which produces both galaxy overdensity δ_g and κ-map through ray-tracing.
-The NumPyro NUTS sampler compares these predictions with observed data (DESI LRG + Planck/ACT κ-map) to update the posterior distribution of cosmological parameters and the initial density field.*
+The MCLMC sampler compares these predictions with observed data (DESI LRG + Planck/ACT κ-map) to update the posterior distribution of cosmological parameters and the initial density field.*

 The pipeline proceeds through the following stages: